🧠 Brainy API Reference

 })`neural().neighbors(id, options?)` → `Promise`

-Find k-nearest neighbors.
+Find nearest neighbors.

-const neighbors = await brain.neural().neighbors(entityId, {
+const result = await brain.neural().neighbors(entityId, {

-})`neural().outliers(threshold?)` → `Promise`
+`neural().outliers(options?)` → `Promise`

 Detect outlier entities.

-const outliers = await brain.neural().outliers(0.3)
+const outliers = await brain.neural().outliers({ threshold: 0.3 })

 Generate visualization data.